 Burnaby: The South Burnaby assembly held a gospel mini-series with Gaius Goff every Lord’s Day evening in November.
 The gospel was faithfully and solemnly preached.

 Vancouver: The Victoria Drive assembly appreciated ministry by David Richards and John See via Zoom on November 12 and December 3, respectively.
-Jiwan Rai (Gangtok, India) shared his testimony and reported on his labors via Zoom during the adult ESL Bible class outreach on December 1.
+J Rai (India) shared his testimony and reported on his labors via Zoom during the adult ESL Bible class outreach on December 1.

 Newfoundland and Labrador